erniedeferia/delayed_job_recurring/README.md

 # delayed\_job\_recurring\_mongoid

+This gem was forked from https://github.com/amitree/delayed_job_recurring in order to convert the code to support Mongoid.
+The remaining text in this file is the original.

 Extends delayed\_job\_mongoid to support recurring jobs.

-(this was forked and the name modified)

 ## Usage